oroinc/documentation/user_guide/activities_comments.rst

 ===========

-The main peculiarity of the comments is that they can be added to the records of different activities (e.g. to a task, call log, calendar event or any other :ref:`activity <user_guide-activities>` besides a contact request).
+The main peculiarity of the comments is that they can be added to the records of different activities (e.g. to a task, call log, calendar event or any other :ref:`activity <user-guide-activities>` besides a contact request).

 .. note::